 One recent study revealed that GABA in combination with 5-hydroxytryptophan (5-HTP)—an amino acid that also acts as a precursor of serotonin, the brain’s feel-good hormone—may improve both sleep quality and quantity in people with mild to moderate insomnia.

 Like 5-HTP, the amino acid tryptophan, or L-tryptophan, also functions as a precursor of serotonin.
 Serotonin plays a role in both mood and sleep, which helps explain the interconnectedness of conditions like depression and anxiety and sleep disorders.

 In addition, serotonin is also a precursor of melatonin—the hormone that helps regulate your sleep-wake cycle.
 When levels of both of these hormones are low, sleep suffers.
 By increasing levels of serotonin in the brain, amino acids like 5-HTP and tryptophan help increase feelings of well-being and regulate sleep.

 In addition, a 2012 study showed that glycine can significantly reduce fatigue and sleepiness in people experiencing sleep deprivation.
 And similar to 5-HTP and tryptophan, glycine also helps increase serotonin levels and correct circadian rhythm disorders.

-While amino acids play a crucial role in brain health and thus a critical role in sleep, it’s important to remember that amino acids work best when they’re in balance, so be sure to look for a balanced amino acid blend that emphasizes the condition you’re trying to target.
+While amino acids play a crucial role in brain health and thus a critical role in sleep, it’s important to remember that amino acids work best when they’re in balance.
+Amino Co supplements are always balanced according to the condition you’re trying to target.